jaliagag/21_linux/k8s/course-udemy.md

 ![069](./assets/069.png)

-how does a system know where another system is on the network? that is why we configure the systems with a _gateway_, or route. a door to the outside world, to other networks or the internet. the systems need to know where that door is located. to see existing routing configuration `route` command. routing table. example on how to add a route `ip route add 192.168.2.0 via 192.168.1.1`.
+how does a system know where another system is on the network? that is why we configure the systems with a _gateway_, or route. a door to the outside world, **to other networks or the internet**. the systems need to know where that door is located. to see existing routing configuration `route` command. routing table. example on how to add a route `ip route add 192.168.2.0 via 192.168.1.1`.

 access to the internet - instead of adding each network ip to the routing table we can configure that any network that you don't know the route to, use a specific router -- **default gateway**.